Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 ### European Container Wagon

-Modeled after a mid to late 20th century European container wagon, this wagon can appear in one of three load states.
+Modeled after a mid to late 20th century European container wagon, this wagon can appear in one of three load configurations.
 When its inventory is empty it will have no visible containers and players will be able to view the entire framework of this relatively lightweight wagon.
 When a small amount of inventory is present, one container will be visible, centered in the middle of the wagon.
 When the wagon has significant inventory, a second container will be visible.
 (See the *Wagon Inventory Management* section below for the items that will cause a tank container to appear on the wagon.)
 The livery of the containers will match the livery of the wagon.
 However, if the **DlxTrains Cargo** mod is enabled, additional shipping and tank container liveries will become available.
 The livery of each container will then be pseudo-randomly selected from the set of available liveries.

 ### European Flat Wagon

 Although not the first wagon to use bogies in Europe, this early 20th century freight wagon allowed significant versatility for large and oddly shaped loads.

-In game, these wagons have four load states: no load, light load, medium load and large load.
+In game, these wagons have four load configurations: no load, light load, medium load and large load.
 When the wagon is lightly loaded, a single node will appear on the wagon as its cargo.
 If the cargo is applicable for a flat wagon and can be simply rendered, it will be shown as itself.
 Otherwise it will be shown as a crate.
 For a moderately full inventory, three nodes will be rendered as the cargo.
 As with the previous case, one of the additional nodes with be rendered as itself or a crate.
 The third node will always be shown as a crate.
 In the case of a large load, five nodes with be shown on the wagon, all of them either as one or more of the inventory items or as a crate.
 If the DlxTrains Cargo mod is enabled, additional wooden crates will become available.
 These additional crates will then be pseudo-randomly selected from the set of available crates.

 ### European Single Container Wagon

 This fictional wagon is a shortened version of the European Container Wagon that may be better suited for some railways in Minetest.
-It has two load states, empty and with a single shipping or tank container whenever the applicable inventory is present.
+It has two load configurations, empty and with a single shipping or tank container whenever the applicable inventory is present.
 (See the *Wagon Inventory Management* section below for the items that will cause a tank container to appear on the wagon.)
 Like the larger container wagon, the livery of the container will match the livery of the wagon.
 However, if the **DlxTrains Cargo** mod is enabled, additional shipping and tank container liveries will become available.
 The livery of the container will then be pseudo-randomly selected from the set of available liveries.

 ### European Stake Wagon